How to make pickles — the secret to kosher dills like Bubbe made

 How to make pickles:

-Clean and sanitize a 2 quart canning jar, a plastic lid or glass weight that fits inside the canning jar, and a two piece canning jar lid with air lock.
+Clean and sanitize a 2-quart canning jar, a plastic lid or glass weight that fits inside the canning jar, and a two-piece canning jar lid with an airlock.

 If you have a successful batch of pickles or sauerkraut take 2 tbsp. of the brine from the successful batch and inoculate the jar.